Black Cat Tavern: Legacy

 The raid and subsequent protests inspired publication of The Advocate, which began as a newspaper for the group PRIDE.
 The January 1967 raid on the Black Cat Tavern and the August 1968 raid on The Patch together inspired the formation of the Metropolitan Community Church (led by Pastor Troy Perry).

 For some time "the Stonewall riots became central to gay collective memory while other events did not."
 By pointing to critical moments in LGBT history that took place before 1969, historians continue to challenge the notion that the events at the Stonewall Inn marked the very first time LGBT folks "fought back instead of passively enduring humiliating treatment."
 Indeed, the 1959 Cooper Donuts Riot and the 1966 Compton's Cafeteria riot predate the incidents at The Black Cat.

 On November 7, 2008, the Black Cat site was declared a Los Angeles Historic-Cultural Monument.

 In 2014, queer Chicana artist Alma López and students in her "Queer Art in LA" class at UCLA painted a mural depicting the protests.
 The mural is located in the LGBTQ Studies offices in Haines Hall on the UCLA campus.

 On November 14, 2017, the KCET documentary series Lost L.A. included interviews, footage, news coverage, and primary documents about the raid and protests in its episode "Coded Geographies", which situates the November 1966 incident and subsequent protests within the broader LGBTQ culture of Los Angeles.
 In 2017, a reenactment of the original protest took place on the 50th anniversary of the original protest.
 There were over one hundred participants, including LA mayor Eric Garcetti, and Alexei Ramanoff who was involved in the original organization of the 1967 protests.
 People brought signs that reproduced the original signs from the protest.
+The Black Cat Tavern has recently received state recognition as an official cultural history site.

 Present day

+After the Black Cat's 1967 closure, the location operated as several other gay bars: